-Finding legal places to metal detect can sometimes be a challenge, especially if the idea of asking an owner for permission to metal detect goes past your comfort level.
+Finding legal places to metal detect without permission can sometimes be a challenge.
+This is especially true if the idea of asking an owner for permission to metal detect goes past your comfort level.

 Fortunately, there are many places you can legally metal detect without permission – and we’ll share some resources for how you can discover these sites!

 Why Do You Need Permission Before Detecting on Private Land?

 Many people wonder why getting permission is so important.
 Well, there are a lot of good reasons why getting permission is a good practice.